Miss-Faith/Akan-Name/README.md

 ## Technology Used
 * HTML - Used to build the webpage structure
 * CSS - Used to style the webpage
+* JavaScript - Used to develop the interactive application of the site and perform internal calculations
 ## Development
 ### Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: